fbarresi/BeckhoffS7Client/README.md

 - .Net Core Runtime 3.1+
 - TwinCAT 3.1.4024.7+

-## S7 Attribute
+## The S7 Attribute

-Use the simple S7 attribute in order to mark your varible as input or output.
+Use the simple S7 attribute on your primitive variables in order to mark them as input or output.

 ```reStructuredText
 VAR_GLOBAL